-In this article, we profile the 30 most affordable online master’s in food science and nutrition programs of 2020.
+In this article, we profile the 30 most affordable online master’s in food science and nutrition programs.

 Food science and human nutrition programs are available online if you know where to look, but finding accredited, ranked, and affordable programs that are also available online can be challenging.
 However, through research and data collection, we uncovered the most affordable online master’s in food science and nutrition programs from the nation’s top schools.
 Our ranking and methodology are listed below.